statuc30721/homework01-sept2025/README.md

     ## BAMC 1.2

-    For this version we will login to the run
+    For this version we will use the same procedures as above except we will modify the template.

+    - Select EC2 > Launch Templates.
+    - Select our existing Launch Template (e.g. HW01-BAMC-Template).
+    - Select Actions, Launch Instance from template.
+    - Open the Advanced details section at the bottom of the web page.
+    - Clear the User data section and input the content from the file BAMC-1.2/ec2script-1.2.txt.

+    -